priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/README.md

 ---

 ## Objective of this Repository
 The objective of this public repository is to provide a detailed, verifiable, and evidence-based case study of a recurring hardware fault and the subsequent service failures.
-It is intended as a resource for other consumers and to advocate for greater corporate accountability.
+It is intended as a resource for other consumers and to advocate for greater corporate accountability and more thorough diagnostic procedures in the consumer electronics industry.